Pamir Highway Guide

 Looking for more hikes?
 Check out the 10 best treks in Tajikistan

-Jelondy is home to a hot spring that many from Khorog will make an occasional weekend family trip out of.
+Jelondy is home to a few hot spring pools that many from Khorog will make an occasional weekend family trip out of.
+Jelondy is also the beginning (or end) of the trek to Tayrumtaikul Lake between Jawshanguz (Shokhdara Valley) and Jelondy.

 This small village just off the Pamir Highway and allegedly the coldest place in all of Tajikistan (a record low temperature was recorded at -60ºC!).
 Bulunkul isn’t much to write home over, but the morning reflection of the swirled mountains in the morning is worth it.
 It’s also the gateway to Yashilkul.